How to Start Farming: An Introductory Course for the Farm Curious

 All sessions are held on Thursdays from 5–7 pm Pacific Time, 6–8 pm Mountain Time, 7–9 pm Central Time, 8–10 pm Eastern Time, 9–11 pm Atlantic Time.

 Not a problem.
-All the live sessions will be recorded so you can always catch up by watching these videos.
+Three of the live sessions (Topics 1, 2, and 4) will be recorded so you can always catch up by watching these videos.
 These recordings will be available only to program participants and only for the duration of the program.
 That being said, past participants have really enjoyed the live sessions and they have benefited from connecting with the speakers and their peers, so you are encouraged to come when you can!

 Absolutely!
 You’ll have access to the program website, which has all the videos, resources, and discussion questions after the course is done.